Michelemata/NanoSocrates/README.md

   - **RDF Completion 1**: Accuracy in predicting the masked tokens.
   - **RDF Completion 2**: Precision, Recall, and F1-score at the triple level.

 The results are printed to the console and logged to TensorBoard.
-At the end of the training, the following loss plots are generated:

 ## Acknowledgements